Pin Eight Home

 Posted on June 14, 2009

-On Thursday, June 11, a YouTube representative finally got around to switching this video back on, a total of 21 business days after the representative forwarded my counter-notification.
+On Thursday, June 11, a YouTube representative finally got around to switching the protest video back on, a total of 21 business days after the counter-notification was filed.
 The trouble is that U.S. law specifies that a video is supposed to go back up 10 to 14 business days after that, not 21.

 The 2000s decade is coming to a close.
 It will soon be the teens, and time for something new.